ritik322/ritik322.github.io/README.md

-# MERN Stack Training Diary
+# Web Development Training Diary

 Welcome to my training diary for the MERN stack!
 This diary documents my journey as I learn and build projects using MongoDB, Express.js, React, and Node.js.